JPGygax68/path-manip/README.md

 `add` method

-This is the workhorse of the class.
+:This is the workhorse of the class.
 It will accept the same types for its single parameter as the constructor does, except that the parameter is not optional here.

 	There are a few special cases to consider:

 	- `add`ing `..` (or '../') will have the same effect as calling `up(1)`, i.e. it will pop of the last segment of the path, unless said last segment is a also a climbing segment, in which case it will add the new climbing segment.

 		NOTE: a path ending in a climbing segment is always considered a branch.

 	- `add`ing a segment or path ending in a slash will make the resulting path a branch.

 	- `add`ing a segment *beginning* with a slash will make the path "absolute".
 This is only allowed on empty paths!

 `isBranch`, `isLeaf` methods

-	Return true when the path is a branch or a leaf, respectively.
+:Return true when the path is a branch or a leaf, respectively.
 Note that these methods will always return either `true` or `false`, except if the path is empty, in which case both methods won't return anything.

 `isAbsolute` method